Skip to Content

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.

-West Beaver Creek Road and West Pearce Street Intersection
+West Beaver Creek Road and West Pearce Street Intersection Improvements

 Teefy Avenue, Moodie Drive, Tennison Road, Jenkins Drive, Udine Court Reconstruction

-For more information, email Project Manager, Kasia Piskorz or call her at 905-747-6416.
+For more information, email Project Manager, Amchan Natkunarajah or call him at 905-771-9996.

-Trench Street Traffic Signals
+Trench Street Traffic Signals and Traffic Equipment Replacements

 The City is undertaking the detailed design for the proposed traffic signals on Trench Street approximately 300 m north of Major Mackenzie Drive West.
 The scope of work includes installation of new traffic signal conduits and equipment, pavement markings and signage, lighting improvements on Trench Street.